engrit-illinois/Audit-MisconfiguredGpos/README.md

 # Usage
 1. Download `Audit-MisconfiguredGpos.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
+2. Customize the default values of the `-Domain`, `-DisplayNameFilter`, and `-OUDN` for your use case at the top of `Audit-MisconfiguredGpos.psm1`.
-2. Run the module as your SU account, using the examples and parameter documentation provided below.
+3. Run the module as your SU account, using the examples and parameter documentation provided below.
 <br />

 # Examples